AnthonyCxx/Notes-and-Writeups/Python/GUI/Introduction to PyQt5.md

 by spawning an event, which then results in action.

 ## Creating and Empty Window
+The most simple thing you can do is create an empty window.
 Here, we use an empty widget to create an empty window. <br /> Any widget can be a window so we could have also just used _QPushButton_ to create an empty window with a single, labeless button.
 ```Python
 from PyQt5.QtWidgets import QApplication, QWidget